-15 Strains of Malware: A Guide to Understanding Malicious Software
+15 Strains of Malicious Software

 malware

-Hey there, cyber enthusiasts and curious minds alike!
-Welcome to another post from Blue Goat Cyber, where we untangle the web of cybersecurity.
 Today, we’re venturing into the intriguing world of malicious software.
-Often, we hear about various “wares” in the context of cyber threats, but what do these terms mean?
-Let’s break down the different types of “ware” in malware so you can be more informed and stay ahead of these digital threats.
+We often hear about various “wares” in the context of cyber threats, but what do these terms mean?

 What’s in a “Ware”?
 A Closer Look at Malicious Software

-The term “malware” is a catch-all for software designed to harm, exploit, or otherwise compromise computers and networks.
+“Malware” is a catch-all for software designed to harm, exploit, or otherwise compromise computers and networks.
 It comes in many flavors, each with its unique characteristics and threats.
 Let’s dive into the most common types.

 1. Viruses: The Contagious Culprits